monero-project/monero-site/README.md

 ## 1.0 Introduction

-Greetings everyone, this is rehrar.
-I'm here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getmonero.org website](https://getmonero.org/).
+This README here to walk you through everything you need to know to make changes, edits, or even completely new pages for the new [getmonero.org website](https://getmonero.org/).
 It'll definitely be a bit of a ride, so strap yourself in.
-Please note that translations are not available yet, but when they are added, this document will be updated with instructions on how to translate the content of [getmonero.org](https://getmonero.org/).
+Please note that translations are not available yet, but when they are added, this document will be updated with instructions on how to translate the content of [getmonero.org website](https://getmonero.org/).
 In the meantime, any help translating this document into another language is greatly appreciated.

 Feel free to skip down to a relevant section if you already know what you need.
-So to go to the (ADD SECTION HERE) use your find function and type (THING TO TYPE HERE).
+So to go to the 'How to make a User Guide' section use your find function and type '5.0'.

 If for any reason you have questions or need to contact us, you can find us on the IRC channel #monero.
 We'll do whatever we can to help you.